Marginalising over Stationary Kernels with Bayesian Quadrature: RESULTS

 \subsection{Large scale data sets}

 Finally we compare MASKERADE against FKL on two large datasets, with a limited time budget of 20 minutes for learning.
-We average over 10 runs with a 90/10 train/test split and report results in Table ~\ref{tab:time_ll}.
+We again average over 10 runs and report results in Table ~\ref{tab:time_ll}.
 MASKERADE once more achieves superior performance to FKL on the same time budget.
-The datasets are the Sterling Broad Based Exchange Rate \cite{sterling} (data from 1990-01-02--2020-10-08, totalling 7781 data points) and the UCI 3D Road Network \cite{road} (10,000 data point subset of ~250,000 data points.
+The datasets are the Sterling Broad Based Exchange Rate (SER) \citep{sterling} (data from 1990-01-02--2020-10-08, totalling 7781 data points) and the UCI 3D Road Network (RN) \citep{road} (10,000 data point subset of ~250,000 data points.
 We choose the first 10,000 instances with a unique OSM-ID) for which the task is to predict altitude from latitude and longitude.